 Congratulations to the winner and runner-up of the 2022 Eugene Lee-Hamilton Poetry Competition, Oriel students Siddiq Islam (Maths and Statistics) and Cameron Nicholls-Iggulden (Classics).
-It is great to see the literary excellence displayed by Oriel students in this competition, whose former winners include Sylvia Plath-Hughes.
+It is great to see the literary excellence displayed by Oriel students in this competition in which Sylvia Plath came second in 1957.

 The Eugene Lee-Hamilton Poetry Competition invites undergraduate students from Oxford and Cambridge colleges to submit a Petrarchan sonnet on a theme or topic of their choosing.
 The prize is awarded each year in honour of Eugene Lee-Hamilton, a poet and novelist who studied at Oriel (1864-66) and revived the use of Petrarchan Sonnets in his own work, as well as encouraging it in others.
 The poetry competition prize was founded by the late Mrs Eliza Ann Lee-Hamilton by bequest in 1943, in order to encourage the composition of the Petrarchan sonnet in Oxford and Cambridge.

 Siddiq Islam’s winning sonnet is called Colourblind, and runner-up Cameron Nicholls-Iggulden’s sonnet is titled As I Looked Out Across a Raging Sea.

 I’m colourblind, don’t see the subtle way

 Ma darkens at me, how she disapproves

 Of all my mischief, cultural counter-moves,

 And all else that I do to her dismay.

 In adulthood, these scars that with teen hooves